 Amazon established itself as the world’s largest online retailer; but recently, it has been pivoting toward its identity as a marketplace instead.
-According to recent reports, Amazon plans to discontinue its traditional retail (wholesale/resale) relationship with countless smaller Vendors and move these lower revenue companies from its first-party platform, Vendor Central, to its third-party marketplace, Seller Central.
-We’ll discuss what happened, which Amazon businesses are affected, and how Brands can maneuver the change as seamlessly as possible.
+According to reports starting in the summer of 2019, Amazon plans to discontinue its traditional retail (wholesale/resale) relationship with countless smaller Vendors and move these lower revenue companies from its first-party platform, Vendor Central, to its third-party marketplace, Seller Central.
+We’ll discuss what happened, which Amazon businesses are being affected, and how Brands can maneuver the ongoing changes as seamlessly as possible.

-Last Tuesday, reports that Amazon is planning a large-scale reduction of Vendors on Vendor Central, its first-party platform where it buys goods wholesale and resells them, were released by Bloomberg.
+In 2018, reports came out about Amazon’s plan to have a large-scale reduction of Vendors on Vendor Central, its first-party platform, where it buys goods wholesale and resells them.
 The affected Vendors would be shifted to Seller Central, the third-party marketplace.
-Rumors of these changes have been persistent in the Amazon Seller community for months but reached the tipping point in March when Amazon suddenly canceled thousands of weekly purchase orders primarily from Vendors who fell under the $10-million mark.
+Rumors of these changes have been persistent in the Amazon Seller community for months but reached the tipping point in March 2018 when Amazon suddenly canceled thousands of weekly purchase orders primarily from Vendors who fell under the $10-million mark.

 Amazon’s official denial and the word from experts who work with Sellers both suggest they may roll out the speculated purge in phases to soften the blow.
 Specifically, rather than implementing drastic, large-scale changes, Amazon may gradually streamline its retail operations through new rules for Vendors.
 Already, Amazon’s Vendor Central has become more restrictive, regularly introducing new requirements.
 Previously, it directed Vendor Central Brands to register on Amazon Brand Registry or convert to the third-party marketplace, Seller Central.
 The brand registry requires a trademark, which is a long and arduous process to acquire, especially for smaller Brands.